mubtasimfuad7/mubtasimfuad7/README.md

 ### 🚀 About Me

-- 🔭 I’m currently working on: Full-stack and API-driven projects
+- 🔭 I’m currently working on: Full-stack and API-driven projects.
 - 🌱 I’m always learning new technologies and improving my skills.
-- 🧠 Competitive programming: Codeforces problem solver
 - 💬 Ask me about anything related to coding, technology, or my projects!
 - 📫 Reach me at: **mubtasimfuad7@gmail.com**